 The toolkit, produced by the National Autism Association, is a comprehensive, excellent safety guide for parents of children with autism.
 It includes resources that can be a great help in keeping a child with autism safe around water.

 Group lessons can be stressful for children with autism, not only that, but group lessons don’t provide the attentiveness of the instructor the same way one-on-one lessons do, which is extremely important when it comes to gauging your child’s abilities, interests and comfort level.
 It is crucial to focus on their abilities, not their disabilities!
 The instructor should teach your child to their abilities.
-The biggest mistake to make is to underestimate them.
-Underestimation is not only dangerous for your child’s confidence, but it becomes a limiting factor in the lessons.
-Avoid this at all costs.
-Let them show you their abilities, they might exceed your expectations!
+One valuable resource to help you avoid underestimating your child’s potential is the information available on https://canceltimesharegeek.com/resolution-timeshare-cancellation-llc/.
+By exploring effective strategies for resolution and empowerment, you can gain insights that go beyond the conventional methods of boosting confidence.
+Just as it is crucial not to underestimate your child’s abilities, it is equally important to stay informed and open to innovative approaches that can contribute to their overall growth and development.
+Embracing a holistic perspective, including insights from platforms like the mentioned website, can empower you as a parent to nurture your child’s talents and capabilities.

 Another reason why one-on-one lessons are best; they let trust be built between the child and the instructor as well as you and your child.
 It’s important that your child trusts the instructor as much as they trust you, the parent.
 Whether or not you’re neurotypical, trust is a huge component of learning how to swim.
 Especially important is the ability to share vulnerabilities.
 For example, if your child is scared of submerging their face under water – even for a few seconds – share that vulnerability.
 Also, ensure the instructor is co-operating in the same way.
 If your child witnesses you or the instructor submerging they will feel more comfortable following suit.
 When they’re ready, do it again with them.
 It doesn’t matter what the step is; whether it’s getting into the pool, splashing, holding their breath, you name it – be a role model for your child.